digitalsputnik/DS-Voyager-controller/Assets/Documentation/ISSUES.md

 1. Issue is created;
 2. Issue is reviewed by project manager if it will be **taken into development = issue is assigned a milestone and a developer**;
 3. When issue is taken into development, it should be put a label "in development".
+4. When issue is pushed to repository, it should be assigned a label "fix pushed" by developer.
-4. When issue is fixed by developer in pre-release version, it should be assigned a stage "in testing".
+5. When issue is fixed by developer in pre-release version, it should be assigned a stage "in testing" by developer/publisher.
-5. If tester cannot recreate an issue/confirms that feature request is working -> "fixed" state.
+6. If tester cannot recreate an issue/confirms that feature request is working -> "fixed" state.
-6. Issue is closed when its published/pushed to master branch.
+7. Issue is closed when its published/pushed to master branch.

 ### Issue label categories
 **Platform**: OSX, Android, Windows, iOS, Embedded